<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947163533434418&amp;ev=PageView&amp;noscript=1">

 Why Is Aging in Place Important?
 Creating a Home for Your Health

 Don't wait until it's too late to create a home for aging-in-place.
-The right home brings happiness and good health; we can help you build it.
+The right home brings happiness and good health, and we can help you build it.
 Get started today with the custom home builders at PAXISgroup.